PriyankaM06091994/Designing-Advanced-Data-Architectures-for-Business-Intelligence/README.md

 a) Listed facts & dimensions
 b) Made a list of tables to be combined
 c) Created date and calendar dimensions
-d) Also applied SCD’s (slowly changing dimension) on these tables
+d) Applied SCD’s (slowly changing dimension) on respective tables
 e) Created tables with surrogate SKs, NKs & FKs
 f) Determined table attributes and performed source to target mappings